brainvisa/casa-distro/doc/source/index.rst

 casa-distro distributions
 +++++++++++++++++++++++++

-The casa-distro development environment is composed of two virtual images:
+The casa-distro development :ref:`environment` is composed of two virtual images:

 - **run image:** this image is used by end users to execute softwares distributed by BrainVISA and CATI.
 It is a Linux distribution where all the required system dependencies are already installed.
 This image is ready to be used with one of the casa-distro software distribution (see below).
 - **dev image:** this image is used by developers to build softwares distributed by BrainVISA and CATI.
 It is based on the run image and adds all dependencies required for building all projects.